embedded-kiddie/Arduino-CYD-2432S028R/LVGL/LVGL_Arduino_MP3Player/README.md

   In addition to the default list "All", you can create new some lists.

 - **Screen: Setting**
-  The number of audio files that can be included in a playlist is limited to approximately 600.
+  The number of audio files that can be included in a playlist is limited to approximately 600+α (α ≦ 25).

   By creating and switching between several subfolders (called "**Partition**" in this application) on the SD card, you can manage a total of over 3000 files.